LinkedIn Messaging Workflow Tools for Recruiters

 Combine LinkedIn with other channels

 Everyone has their favorite channel, and LinkedIn may not always be the one.
 Which is why a multichannel strategy can pay off to reach your goal.
 You can combine standard LinkedIn messages with emails if your targets don’t answer you on LinkedIn for example.
+To do so, you may want to use an email finder for recruiters to locate candidates’ professional email addresses.

 Analyze your LinkedIn campaigns’ performances